nikldev0/hugo-utilitybelt/README.md

 Wanna report a bug or suggest a feature?
 Great stuff!
 For more information on how to contribute check out [our contributing guide](.github/CONTRIBUTING.md).

-lease note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project project you agree to abide by its terms.

 ## Usage
 1. Add the `hugo-utilitybelt` as a submodule to be able to get upstream changes later `git submodule add https://github.com/lockedatapublished/hugo-utilitybelt.git themes/hugo-utilitybelt`